DEFENDING YOUR PROPERTY AND YOURSELF

 In weather-related disasters like floods and hurricanes, windows are targeted for protection.
 Every window and every door become possible points of entry for either human or Mother Nature's assault - and with that entry could come big trouble!
 How will you prepare for all eventualities?

 If you have ground-level windows, you might want to invest in some decorative but functional steel gratings as your first line of defense.
 You can also buy a door with the same type of grating.
 If you live in hurricane country, for example, you might want to cut some 1/2"-3/4" plywood for your windows, pre-drill the holes in both plywood and window casings, then fit them with 1/4-turn fasteners for quick installation.
-Information on preparing for the arrival of a hurricane can be found at the American Red Cross, Ready.gov, and the How To Survive A Hurricane..., among others.
+Information on preparing for the arrival of a hurricane can be found at the American Red Cross, USA Today Weather, and the 1996 Hurricane Survival Guide, among others.

 In tornado country, you need to either establish a shelter of your own or locate one close to your property.
 If you have an interior room with load-bearing walls, you can set it up for use as a tornado shelter.
-There is information on tornado-protection available at Ready.gov, at CDC.gov, and DisasterAssistance.gov.
+There is information on tornado-protection available at USA Today Weather, at Tornado Safety Tips (OSU), and FEMA.
 These sites are listed because they were among the best hits for a search on "tornado shelter".

 Once you've protected your property and safety from weather-related disaster, how do you protect yourself from the kinds of people who seem to thrive on making the most of other people's misfortune?

 You have a few choices here, beginning with a battery-operated alarm system.
-Personal protection alarms, like those found at JRH Enterprises and other stores with electronic departments , are trip-beam activated and can be arranged around the perimeter of your home or property to form a continuous chain of protection.
+Personal protection alarms, like those found at Radio Shack and other electronic stores, are trip-beam activated and can be arranged around the perimeter of your home or property to form a continuous chain of protection.

 As folks in LA found during the King riots, having a reliable firearm isn't such a bad idea either.
 When it comes to firearms I can't make a recommendation about what you should or shouldn't have, but if you're part of a team or family group, make sure you standardize your weaponry.
 This will save you a lot of lugging, tugging, and missteps down the road.
 Once you've acquired a firearm, learn it inside out - literally!
 Know how to field strip and replace worn or broken parts - and make sure you have a repair kit.
 Make sure you get in plenty of target practice and field practice so you can react appropriately in the shortest possible time - a looter isn't going to wait for you to fumble with the safety!
 Remember the first rule of gun safety: The gun is always loaded - even if you emptied the chamber 5 minutes ago.
 Always check the weapon before you clean or service it.
 One accidental discharge could be your last!